Sphynx Cat Care & Health

 • Moisten the tip of a cotton bud then dip it into the styptic powder.

-If then you do accidentally cut the quick:
+In the event that you do accidentally cut the quick:

-• Press down gently on the top of the finger/toe to expose the claw from the sheath so you can see the quick.
+• With your pet nail clippers held firmly in your dominant hand you will work across the paw one toe at a time pressing down gently on the knuckle to expose the cleaned claw from the sheath so you can easily see the quick.

-• Clip off the sharp claw tip only.
+• Clip off the claw tip only.

 • Don't miss the dew claw.